 Search

-rotundaThe Department of Psychiatry and Neurobehavioral Sciences offers several postdoctoral fellowships in Medical Psychology for graduates of APA or CPA-approved doctoral programs in clinical or counseling psychology who have completed an APA or CPA-approved predoctoral internship in Clinical Psychology.
-Training and supervision are provided by the psychology and psychiatry faculty and are coordinated with the other postdoctoral fellowships within University of Virginia Health.
-This allows for a broad variety of interdisciplinary educational, research, and clinical training opportunities as well as in-depth experience in providing a wide range of services in Medical Psychology.
+rotundaThe Department of Psychiatry and Neurobehavioral Sciences offers several postdoctoral residencies in psychology specialties for graduates of APA or CPA-approved doctoral programs in clinical or counseling psychology who have completed an APA or CPA-approved predoctoral internship in Clinical Psychology.
+Training and supervision are provided by psychology faculty and include a broad variety of interdisciplinary educational, research, and clinical training opportunities as well as in-depth experience in providing a wide range of services in the psychology specialties of clinical health psychology, clinical neuropsychology, and forensic psychology.
+In the Commonwealth of Virginia, pre-licensure hours obtained under the supervision of a clinical psychologist are considered a Residency.
+Upon meeting the requirements for licensure in Virginia, our trainees are considered Fellows, but continue to work under the direct and indirect supervision of licensed clinical psychology faculty for the duration of their post-doctoral specialty training.
+Some of our trainees obtain licensure in Virginia as a clinical psychologist prior to or early in training and complete formal post-doctoral fellowship training under the supervision of our faculty.

-Educational experiences in the fellowship program include seminars, coordinated by each service and specialty area, which supply the fellow with the necessary knowledge and techniques to provide appropriate professional services in medical settings.
+Educational experiences in the residency/fellowship program include seminars, coordinated by each service and specialty area, which supply the fellow with the necessary knowledge and techniques to provide appropriate professional services in medical settings.

-The fellowship program is a one-year, full-time training experience (with a possible renewal for a second year).
-Fellowship typically begins between July 1st and September 1st of each calendar year.
-The fellowship is administered by the Psychology Fellowship Program in the Department of Psychiatry and Neurobehavioral Sciences.
-Each fellow is appointed to the Housestaff of University of Virginia Health and awarded a certificate by the UVA Health upon successful completion of the training program.
+The residency/fellowship program is a one-year, full-time training experience (with a possible renewal for a second year).
+The program typically begins between July 1st and September 1st of each calendar year.
+The residency/fellowship is administered by the Psychology Residency/Fellowship Program in the Department of Psychiatry and Neurobehavioral Sciences.
+Each trainee is appointed to the Housestaff of University of Virginia Health and awarded a certificate by UVA Health upon successful completion of the training program.
+We have a sustained and strong commitment to inclusion and diversity.
+We strive to ensure that all residents and fellows, no matter their race, sexuality, country of origin, gender, religion or able-bodiedness, feel included and valued for their unique perspectives.
+In 2024, UVA Health was chosen by Forbes Magazine as the 9th best health care system in their ranking of best employers for diversity.
+We also ensure that our residents and fellows receive training in accordance with the ASPIRE values of UVA Health.

 The Charlottesville Area